daihocmo/learn-vietnamese/docs/guide.md

 - Learn Vietnamese alphabet pronunciation [here](https://www.youtube.com/watch?v=XYOmnA2O2-E).

-- After that, learn Vietnamese tones [here](https://www.youtube.com/watch?v=3bptcM1hf1E).
+- After that, learn Vietnamese tones [here](https://www.youtube.com/watch?v=BmKHnC_g5k0), don't try to pronouce it, just remember and then listen to a lot of Vietnamese, you'll gradually become good at it.

-Both videos only take you 20 minutes, so don't skip any parts and watch until the end.

 #### Step 3 - the grinding